SERPICO — CLASSIC FILM PICK

-The great Sidney Lumet was a New York City director through and through.
-By the time he made "Serpico" in 1973 (his 20th film) in 1973 he had performed on the Broadway stage as a child actor, directed Ooff -Broadway plays, and won enormous acclaim for his debut film "12 Angry Men" in (1957).
-Justice was an ongoing theme for Lumet.
-Films like such as "Dog Day Afternoon," "Network," and "The Verdict" are significant touchstones.
-Famously as an actor's director, Lumet was also one of the most prolific filmmakers of the 20th century.
-He made, making more than 50 films during his career.
+The great filmmaker Sidney Lumet was a New York City director through and through.
+By the time he made "Serpico" in 1973 (his 20th film) Lumet had performed on the Broadway stage as a child actor, directed Off Broadway plays, and won enormous acclaim for his debut film, the classic courtroom drama "12 Angry Men" (1957).